facebookresearch/MetaCLIP/README.md

 The training code is developed based on [OpenCLIP](https://github.com/mlfoundations/open_clip), modified to the vanilla CLIP training setup.

 ## TODO
-- code for building metadata;
+- v0.1 code release;
-- numpy implementation for matching and balancing;
+- refactor openclip as v0.2;
 - (welcome your use cases or suggestions to update this codebase regularly)